-We are interested in relationships which exist between the atmosphere and ocean and 90 the method of time lagged correlations is used to examine the forcing of the atmosphere by the ocean and vice versa.
-The model data was regridded to a 2.5° x 2.5° grid, to 92 match NOAA OLR observations.
-A band pass filter is commonly used to isolate the MJO 93 related signal between 30-80 days in longer simulations, but it is not possible to apply this technique to 15 day hindcasts as the band pass length exceeds hindcast length.
-Instead, 95 to minimise high frequency variability prior to calculating lagged relationships, a 5 day running mean is applied to the data.
-Either side of each 15 day hindcast is padded with 97 MetUM analyses data, a viable technique at the beginning of the hindcast when model fields are close to initial conditions, but we acknowledge that the end of the hindcast will likely erroneously improve due to influence of the analysis.
-Therefore, we disregard 100 hindcast data past day 13 that has been treated in this manner.
-This smoothing has only 101 been applied to data used in figure 2.
-102
+We are interested in relationships which exist between the atmosphere and ocean, and the method of time-lagged correlations is used to examine the forcing of the atmosphere by the ocean and vice versa.
+The model data were regridded to a 2.5° x 2.5° grid, to match NOAA OLR observations.
+A band-pass filter is commonly used to isolate the MJO-related signal between 30 and 80 days in longer simulations, but it is not possible to apply this technique to 15 day hindcasts as the band-pass length exceeds hindcast length.
+Instead, to minimize high-frequency variability prior to calculating lagged relationships, a 5 day running mean is applied to the data.
+Either side of each 15 day hindcast is padded with MetUM analyses data, a viable technique at the beginning of the hindcast when model fields are close to initial conditions, but we acknowledge that the end of the hindcast will likely erroneously improve due to influence of the analysis.
+Therefore, we disregard hindcast data past day 13 that have been treated in this manner.
+This smoothing has only been applied to data used in Figure 2.

-The lagged phase relationship between SST and convection is calculated, using OLR as 103 a proxy for convection.
-A single 15 day initialised hindcast does not provide a sufficiently long timeseries to adequately assess lagged relationships.
-To circumvent this issue, we 105 collect all of the day 5 lead times from each 15 day hindcast over the YOTCE and 106 (separately) YOTCF period.
-We extract the Indian Ocean region from the full global 107 dataset and average over latitudes between 10°N and 10°S, for each point of longitude 108 between 60°E-100°E between the SST and OLR datasets.
-We subsequently perform lagged 109 correlations between the datasets for lags of up to 15 days.
-At each longitude, the latitude-110 averaged OLR is lag correlated with the latitude-averaged SST, for leads and lags up to 15 111 days.
-NOAA OLR [Liebmann and Smith, 1996] observations and operational sea surface 112 temperature and sea ice analyses (OSTIA) [Donlon et al., 2012] are used to verify the 113 data.
-Previous work [Klingaman et al., 2011] suggests that correlations between these 114 fields peak at a 10 day lag (see supplementary plot).
-In order to examine propagation 115 of each YOTC event, we additionally calculate lagged correlations of OLR at a base 116 point(70°E) with latitude-averaged OLR at all points of longitude in the Indian Ocean.
-117 Chelton et al. [2003] demonstrated that Rossby waves generally have a sea surface height (SSH) maxima centred 4 degrees of latitude away from the equator, with positive 119 (negative) SSH anomalies associated with a downwelling (upwelling) Rossby wave.
-To 120 assess the modelled representation of tropical ocean waves associated with the MJO, we 121 examine anomalies of both SSH and depth of the 20C isotherm (Dep20) and verify against 122 daily Forecast Ocean Assimilation Model (FOAM) analyses [Storkey et al., 2010] for these quantities.
-We validated the daily SSH FOAM analysis against Archiving Validation and 124
+The lagged phase relationship between SST and convection is calculated, using OLR as a proxy for convection.
+A single 15 day initialized hindcast does not provide a sufficiently long time series to adequately assess lagged relationships.
+To circumvent this issue, we collect all of the day 5 lead times from each 15 day hindcast over the YOTCE and (separately) YOTCF period.
+We extract the Indian Ocean region from the full global data set and average over latitudes between 10°N and 10°S, for each point of longitude between 60°E and 100°E between the SST and OLR data sets.
+We subsequently perform lagged correlations between the data sets for lags of up to 15 days.
+At each longitude, the latitude-averaged OLR is lag correlated with the latitude-averaged SST, for leads and lags up to 15 days.
+NOAA OLR [Liebmann and Smith, 1996] observations